 Identity theft isn’t just a problem for adults.
 Our research on child identity theft found that 14 percent of U.S. parents said that their children had had their identities stolen.
 The biggest risk for child identity theft, according to 53 percent of parents, is social media, which is why 42 percent of parents said they limit the information they post about their kids on social media.

-However, our research on sharenting found that over 80 percent of parents use their childrens’ real names on social media, personally identifiable information (PII) that thieves can use to steal identities.
+Our research on sharenting, however, discovered that over 80 percent of parents use their children’s real names on social media.
+A person’s — even a child’s — name is a type of personally identifiable information that identity thieves can use to steal identities.

 |When you post about your child(ren) or step-child(ren) on social media do you use their real names?||Responses|